Międzyrzec Podlaski: World War II

-In 1939, during the Nazi–Soviet Invasion of Poland, the city was overrun by Wehrmacht on 13 September 1939, and ceded to the Russians on 25 September, in accordance with the Molotov–Ribbentrop Pact.
+In 1939, during the Nazi–Soviet Invasion of Poland, the town was overrun by Wehrmacht on 13 September 1939, and ceded to the Russians on 25 September, in accordance with the Molotov–Ribbentrop Pact.
 Two weeks later, it was transferred back to Germany after the new Boundary Treaty.
-In 1940 six separate slave-labor camps were set up by the Nazis for some 2,000 local Jews; along with Judenrat, and the Jewish police.
+In 1940 six separate slave labor camps were set up by the Nazis for some 2,000 local Jews; along with Judenrat, and the Jewish police.

 The German army entered the Soviet occupation zone on 22 June 1941 under the codename Operation Barbarossa.
 More Jews from the surrounding area including expellees from Kraków were shipped in.
 On 19 April 1942 the Jews were ordered by the Gestapo to turn over 50 kg of gold within 3 days.
 Some 40 hostages were murdered on the streets.
 On 25–26 August 1942, the first mass deportation of Jews from Międzyrzec took place with around 10,000 prisoners forcibly put on 52 cattle cars (shipment #566 according to the German inventory) and sent to Treblinka extermination camp.
 Two days later, the Międzyrzec Podlaski Ghetto was established under the management of Judenrat.
 Several more mass deportation actions followed.
 On 17 July 1943, the ghetto was definitively liquidated, along with the local transit camp.
-Fewer than 1% of the Jewish population of the city survived the Nazi mass executions and deportations to death camps.
+Fewer than 1% of the Jewish population of the town survived the Nazi mass executions and deportations to death camps.

+The German occupiers also operated a forced labour subcamp of the Stalag 366 prisoner-of-war camp, in which Italian POWs were held.
+On 23 July 1944, 60 remaining Italians from the subcamp were massacred by the Germans before their withdrawal from the town.

 Economy

-Of the approximately 4,900 employed citizens of the city, ca. 36% work in industrial fields, 19% in trade markets, and 11% in education.
-The unemployment rate in the city was 22% in October 2005.
+Of the approximately 4,900 employed citizens of the town, ca. 36% work in industrial fields, 19% in trade markets, and 11% in education.
+The unemployment rate in the town was 22% in October 2005.

 The town lies at the intersection of two important national roads: DK2 (Poland's main east–west connector) and DK19.
 In the future Expressway S19 will run just west of the town.
 A 6.6 km section of it already constructed as the town's bypass road and opened in 2008 allows north–south traffic on DK19 road to avoid the town centre.